candlepin/candlepin.github.io/docs/subscription-manager/dbus_objects.md

   The `filter` argument can be used to filter out some products from returned list of installed products.
 The options dictionary contains proxy options.
   This call returns the JSON list of installed products.

+## Signals

+* `InstalledProductsChanged`: This signal is broadcasted, when some product certificated is created/changed/deleted.

 ### Examples